George Kunkel (theatre manager): Later life and career

 Kunkel's portrayal of Uncle Tom changed throughout his lifetime.
 Originally a pro-slavery advocate, Kunkel's original presentation of Uncle Tom's Cabin was an unfaithful adaptation of the novel, heavily revised to present a tale that appealed to the Confederate South.
-In this altered version, rather than dying as a Christ-like figure to save two runaway slaves, Uncle Tom was a weak and submissive figure who willingly returned to slavery in order to resume being happy.
+In this altered version, rather than dying as a Christ-like figure to save two runaway slaves, Uncle Tom was a weak and submissive figure who willingly returned to slavery to resume being happy.
 However, by the mid-1870s Kunkel's portrayal had undergone a complete reversal, which reflected the actor's own changing views on slavery.
 This version was entirely anti-slavery and, in it, Kunkel made the character highly sympathetic, virtuous, dignified, and sharply intelligent with a quality of manly strength often missing in the submissive portrayals of other adaptations.
 This portrayal had the effect of disturbing many proponents of Jim Crow for its unflinchingly harsh portrayal of the brutality of slave owners, and its elevated portrayal of a black man which emphasized the injustice of slavery.
 One Southern critic wrote of Kunkel's performance in an 1881 review, The individual who took the part of Uncle Tom had no more conception of the negro character than an Esquimax [sic] (Eskimo) would have.
 Anyone from the South would have been amused at his idea of the old-fashioned negro character.
 Instead of the simple, credulous, and true style of the old time darky, he tried to make the character similar to Richelieu, Virginius, Lear, Spartacus, and Brutus as played by Booth, McCullough, and Barrett.